SK8-PTY-LTD/SK8Tech_Document/en/team/software/README.md

 We use lots of software nowadays.
 Every software fullfils a purpose.

-In this documentation, all software and tools required are listed out.
+In this documentation, we'll list out all software and tools we use at [SK8Tech](https://sk8.tech).
 Please install the software accordingly.

 # General